 Unfortunately I was made redundant due to COVID 19 and my work closed.
 I am looking to become self-employed but worried about money and if I can work as hard as I can.
 Q375 (Male; 40-55; Formerly SOC 4)

 When asked about financial stability within the questionnaire, we found a wide distribution of responses, with generally more concerns expressed about finances in 12 months’ time as compared with next month (Table 4).

+Table 4: Perceived difficulty and worry about meeting financial commitments in the coming month and over the next 12 months by job type (n=520)